funttastic/universal_kotlin/application/mobile/jvm/readme.md

 # Universal Kotlin

-## Application -> Mobile -> Jvm
+## Application -> Mobile -> JVM

-This is the place where jvm mobile modules live.
+This is the place where JVM mobile modules live.